FraserW123/airline_project/README.md

 ![](results/lof_tsne.png)

 After performing classification algorithms on the dataset with outliers and without outliers we found that the results from keeping the outliers in the dataset had better performance (Refer to classification section for results).
-From this information we can consider that the outliers contain information and keep them for further analysis.
+From this information, we can consider that the outliers contain information and keep them for further analysis.

 **Relevant Section of Code: main_clusters.ipynb**
 - Contains code for outlier plots